 - 6. Recordkeeping.
 Grantee will create and maintain, according to generally accepted accounting principles, records of how all Grant Funds are spent with sufficient detail to allow Metro to verify the expenditures.
 Grantee will allow Metro access to these records.
 Grantee will keep all records related to these Grant Funds for a minimum of three (3) years following the close of the Agreement.
 If there are unresolved audit questions at the end of the three (3) year period, Grantee will keep records until the questions are resolved. - 7.
 Right to Withhold Payments.
 Metro may withhold payments to protect against any loss, damage, or claim which may result from Grantee's performance or failure to perform under this Agreement, including failure of Grantee to make proper payment to suppliers or subcontractors.
 Any Grant Funds spent in violation of this Agreement, or that remain unspent upon grant completion or earlier of termination of this Agreement must be returned to Metro within 15 days of Metro's written request, except as otherwise provided in Section 12. - 8.
 Funding Acknowledgement.
 Grantee will work with Metro to determine appropriate ways to acknowledge Metro as grant funder.
 Grantee will allow Metro to review and approve the form of the Grantee's acknowledgement. - 9.
-Project Summary and Impacts.
-Upon grant completion, Grantee will submit a brief retrospective of Grant Title that describes the how the project proceeded and the impacts it had using measures to be determined by Metro Grant Manger and Grantee. - 10.
+Project Goals and Impacts.
+Grantee will work with Metro to create goals and measures for the project at the beginning of the project period.
+Upon grant completion, Grantee will submit a retrospective of the goals and feedback about working with Metro. - 10.
 Insurance.
-Grantee will have and maintain at the Grantee's expense, the following types of insurance covering the Grantee, its employees and agents: - The most recently approved ISO (Insurance Services Office) Commercial General Liability policy, or its equivalent, written on an occurrence basis, with limits not less than \$1,000,000 per occurrence and \$1,000,000 aggregate.
+Grantee will have and maintain at the Grantee's expense, the following types of insurance covering the Grantee, its employees and agents: - 10.1 The most recently approved ISO (Insurance Services Office) Commercial General Liability policy, or its equivalent, written on an occurrence basis, with limits not less than \$1,000,000 per occurrence and \$1,000,000 aggregate.
 The policy will include coverage for bodily injury, property damage, personal injury, contractual liability, premises and products/completed operations.
 Grantee's coverage will be primary as respects Metro; - 10.2 Workers' Compensation insurance meeting Oregon statutory requirements, including Employer's Liability with limits not less than \$1,000,000 per accident or disease; - 10.3 Automobile insurance with coverage for bodily injury and property damage and with limits not less than minimum of \$500,000 per occurrence; and - 10.4 Metro, its elected officials, departments, employees, and agents shall be named as ADDITIONAL INSUREDS on the Commercial General Liability and Automobile insurance policies.